top of page

 Have you played Gaga Ball yet?
 It's dodgeball, but more intense.

 If not, check out the link below for the rules.
-You need a ball and some folding tables... or you can spend a load of time with wood and joints, then find a place to store it...
+You need a ball and eight folding tables... or you can spend a load of time with wood and joints, then find a place to store it...
+I think you can even buy a pit!
 I'd just go for the tables.

 ninja